 - In order to gain experience before applying or before going to school, you may take a certification course to gain your radiology certification and dental assistant certification.
 Requirements vary depending on the state you wish to practice in.

 - Although dental schools do not require research experience from their applicants, acquiring research experience may boost your application and demonstrate your dedication to the field.
 For more information, visit the ADEA's page on research.

 - Serving the community shows that an individual values helping others.
 Service can be done in your hometown, at Hamilton, and/or in the surrounding area of Oneida County.
 Graduate schools look for students who volunteer in service to their communities even if unrelated to healthcare.
 The Community Outreach and Opportunity Project (COOP) houses many opportunities for students interested in service and can be found on the third floor of the chapel.
 The COOP oversees a variety of opportunities and organizations such as the Hamilton Association for Volunteering, Outreach, and Charity (HAVOC), A Better Chance (ABC) Tutoring, Hamilton Reads and many more.
 For more information, visit the COOP website.
 Additionally, the majority of these programs will send out all-campus emails at the beginning of each semester regarding descriptions of upcoming volunteer opportunities and instructions on how to become involved.
-Service opportunities range in interests and time commitments in order to attract a diverse body of student volunteers.
-For further information regarding service, visit the COOP online or in person to learn about the many avenues in which a Hamilton student can get involved.

 - Volunteering may reflect the caring qualities that dental schools look for in an applicant.
 For more information and ideas about service opportunities, visit the ADEA's page on community service.

 - The Explore Health Careers website has a search function in which you may search for job listings such as dental assistants.